surniaulula/wpsso/readme.txt

 Stable Tag: 3.2

 Make sure social websites present your content correctly, no matter how your webpage is shared - from buttons, browser add-ons, or pasted URLs.
+Improves your shared content and social SEO - no matter how webpages are shared - using buttons, browser addons, or paste URLs in timelines &amp; PMs.

 == Description ==